Narrowing down the best Agatha Christie books is no small feat.

 17. The Secret Adversary

-This is the first book that features a couple, Tommy and Tuppence, who start a business in which they solicit themselves for adventure.
+The Secret Adversary is the first book that features a couple, Tommy and Tuppence, who start a business in which they solicit themselves for adventure.
 Hired to solve a case of a missing person abducted half a decade prior, this is a fun read of two people trying their hand at detective work.

 18. Cards on the Table

-The odd story of a man who invites eight people to a card game, in which half of them are detectives, and the other half have been accused or suspected of murder at some point.
+Cards on the Table is the odd story of a man who invites eight people to a card game, in which half of them are detectives, and the other half have been accused or suspected of murder at some point.
 The host is killed right out in the open, and chaos ensues.
 To add to the fun, one of the guests is Hercule Poirot.

 19. Appointment with Death

-This story features Mrs. Boynton, a horrible, abusive mother who ends up killed with nothing but one small puncture wound to suggest she was stabbed by something.
+Appointment With Death features Mrs. Boynton, a horrible, abusive mother who ends up killed with nothing but one small puncture wound to suggest she was stabbed by something.
 Hercule Poirot only has 24 hours to figure out who killed the terrible woman.

 20. Murder in Mesopotamia